RuihanZhang2015/RuihanZhang2015.github.io/CV.md

 Duke University, Dept. of Biomedical Engineering, Durham, NC [Research Project]

-- Summer Internship, Dept. of Biomedical Engineering
-- Topic: Large-scale imaging and data processing of zebrafish brain with calcium sensor and voltage-sensitive dye.
 - Advisor: Yiyang Gong, PhD

-- Highlights: I adapted the algorithm called PCA/ICA (principle/independence component analysis) and CNMFE (constrained non-negative matrix factorization) previously used for mice for our zebrafish setup.
-I taught myself linear algebra and dug into all the mathematical details behind the algorithm.
+- Adapted the algorithm PCA/ICA (principle/independence component analysis) and CNMFE (constrained non-negative matrix factorization) to process the calium and voltage imaging data on zebrafish brain.

+- Developed a GUI in MATLAB for verifying extraced neural activity traces which contributes to the analysis efficiency.

 <br>